simnibs/simnibs/docs/index.rst

 ======
  News
 ======
+  * **Version 3.2.6 is now avaliable**.
+This version fixes a bug that caused headreco to fail on MacOS.
+Please see details in  `changelog`_.

+.. _changelog: https://simnibs.github.io/simnibs/build/html/changelog.html

   * **Version 3.2.5 is now avaliable**.
 This version includes small fixes and improved control of scalp smoothing for TMS.
-Please see details in  `changelog`_.

-.. _changelog: https://simnibs.github.io/simnibs/build/html/changelog.html

   * **Version 3.2.4 is now avaliable**.
 This version includes a number of bug fixes and small improvements.
   * **Version 3.2 is now avaliable**  featuring :ref:`TMS optimization  using the ADM method <tms_optimize>` (contributed by Luis Gomez), TES :ref:`field strength <tdcs_opt>` and :ref:`brain network <tdcs_distributed_opt>` optimization and magnetic field calculations for MRCDI and MREIT
   * **Version 3.1 is now avaliable**.
 This version features :ref:`TDCS electrode optimization <tdcs_opt>`, :ref:`TMS coil position optimization <tms_optimize>` (contributed by Konstantin Weise and Ole Numssen) and even faster FEM solvers for leadfield calculations